 State Tested Nurses Aide (STNA) Salary

 The larger portion of State Tested Nurses Aides in the United States are women.
 Median pay in this female-dominated area goes for around $10.82 per hour.
 Residence and career length each impact pay for this group, with the former having the largest influence.
 For the most part, State Tested Nurses Aides enjoy their work and report high levels of job satisfaction.
 Although the larger part lack health benefits of any kind, approximately two in five do enjoy medical insurance, and slightly less than a third get dental coverage, too.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for State Tested Nurses Aide (STNA)